Director of Athletics

-Prior to her stint at TSU, Phillips was head coach at Fisk University for four years.
-She guided the Bulldogs to WIAC League and Tournament Championships in 1987 and 1988 and was tabbed WIAC Coach of the Year twice (1987, 1988).
-She compiled a 68-34 overall record with the Bulldogs.
+Prior to her stint at TSU, Phillips was head coach at Fisk University for four years guiding the Bulldogs to two WIAC League and Tournament Championships and being tabbed WIAC Coach of the Year twice.

 She graduated from Vanderbilt University with a bachelor's degree in Economics before obtaining a Masters in Education from TSU in 1999.
 Phillips, who helped recruit six All-Americans and seven All-State players, served as an assistant coach with the Lady Commodores (1981-1984) winning the N.I.T. in 1983.

 Phillips earned several honors as a three-year letter winner at Vanderbilt.
 She was the first recipient of the Lady Commodore Athlete of the Year honor, given to the best all-around female athlete.
-In addition, she received the Nashville Civitan Sportsmanship Award in 1979 and 1980.
+She also has the honor of being the first African-American female student-athlete at Vanderbilt.

-Community oriented, Phillips has been appointed to several boards and committees which include: NCAA Basketball Rules, NCAA Championship Cabinet, NCAA Administrative Cabinet, the NCAA HBCU Advisory Board, Fellowship of Christian Athletes Board, Boys & Girls Club Board, the Vanderbilt Alumni Advisory Board, the Nashville Final Four Executive Board, the Girls Preparatory School Alumni Board, the Kroger Dinner of Champions Committee and the Executive Board of the Nashville Sports Council.
+Community oriented, Phillips has been appointed to several boards and committees which include: NCAA Basketball Rules, NCAA Championship Cabinet, NCAA Administrative Cabinet, the NCAA HBCU Advisory Board, the NCAA W. Basketball Selection Committee, Fellowship of Christian Athletes Board, Boys & Girls Club Board, the Vanderbilt Alumni Advisory Board, the Nashville Final Four Executive Board, the Girls Preparatory School Alumni Board, the Nashville Dinner of Champions Committee and the Executive Board of the Nashville Sports Council.

 She has held memberships in several organizations, including the Black Coaches Association, the Women's Basketball Coaches Association and Alpha Kappa Alpha Sorority, Inc.

-She is an inaugural member of the Girls Preparatory School Sports Hall of Fame and a 2008 inductee of the Lookout Mountain Sports Hall of Fame.
-She has two sons, Micah and Kyle.
+She is an inaugural member of the Girls Preparatory School Sports Hall of Fame, the Lookout Mountain Sports Hall of Fame and was honored in 2016 with the prestigious Betty Probasco Lifetime Achievement Award.
+In September 2017, she was inducted into the Vanderbilt Athletics Hall of Fame.
+She has two young adult sons, Micah and Kyle.